ghicks6/VBA-Stock_Analysis/README.md

 # VBA-Challenge
 ## The VBA of Wall Street
-Utilize VBA script to analyze real stock market data.
+Utilized VBA script to analyze real stock market data.

 Estimation:
 Created a script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.